claesenm/optunity/docs/index.rst

     :language: python
     :emphasize-lines: 6,13

-For more examples, please see our :doc:`examples page </examples/index>`.
+For more examples, please see our |examples|.

 Quick setup
 ----------------